-The stage-6 key SATS is now a uniformly random string independent of everything else in the game.
-Thus, the stage-6 key has been shown to have wfs1 security.
+The stage-5 and stage-6 keys CATS and SATS are now uniformly random strings independent of everything else in the game.
+Thus, the stage-5 and stage-6 keys have been shown to have wfs1 security.

-Analysis of game A9.
-In game A9, all stage keys in the tested session are uniformly random and independent of all messages in the game, so the hidden bit b used in the tested session is now independent all information sent to the adversary.
-Thus $Adv{\mathcal{A}1}^{G{\mathcal{A}9}} = 0$.
+Analysis of game A8.
+In game A8, all stage keys in the tested session are uniformly random and independent of all messages in the game, so the hidden bit b used in the tested session is now independent all information sent to the adversary.
+Thus $Adv{A_1}^{G{A8}} = 0$.